slingr-stack/slingr-docs/content/en/extensions/migrations/legacy_service_migration_for_apps.md

 weight: 23
 ---

-Technical documentation

 ## Summary

-Here we will describe how to perform the migration task from endpoints to packages and services for Slingr apps.
-For App Developers
+Here we will describe how to perform the migration from a legacy service to packages and services for Slingr apps.

 For this example case we will use the application "test1" in its "dev" environment: <https://test1.slingrs.io/dev/builder/> .
 And the endpoint we will migrate will be "PandaDoc" with version v3.8.4.